communityheroes/communityheroes.github.io/docs/integration.md

 # How to integrate yourself
 -----------------------------------------------------------------------------

-During your first days at euforia you will have many things to learn, experience, do in order to start navigate the world of euforia.
+During your first days at Community Heroes you will have many things to learn, experience, do in order to start navigate the world of Community Heroes.
 These next few pages will help you do so.
 Read them carefully and do not hesitate to ask your colleagues for any further clarification.

-IMPORTANT: if you have been at euforia for a very long time you might still find it useful to read the following pages as they will refresh some of our policies, collaboration tools etc.

 ## Before you join
 To be completed